20 wrinkly dog breeds

 (Image credit: Getty Images)

 We’re pretty sure the Pekingese was a feather duster in its past life and we’re almost certain that just walking this little cutie across your floors will probably be all that’s needed to keep them sparkling clean!
-Bred for centuries to be the companion animals of the imperial family of China, this cherished toy dog makes the perfect cuddle buddy.
+Bred for centuries to be the companion animals of the imperial family of China, this cherished toy dog breed makes the perfect cuddle buddy.

-Charming and confident, they form very tight bonds with their humans and yet at the same time, they’re also very independent, so you don’t need to worry about them being overly clingy.
+Charming and confident, they form very tight bonds with their humans, and yet at the same time, they’re also very independent, so you don’t need to worry about them being overly clingy.
 Although they will tolerate children, they don’t like rough housing, so they’re best suited to calm kids or adult-only homes.

 9. Bullmastiff